 Senator Dick Durbin, a Democrat from Springfield, is the 47th U.S. Senator from the State of Illinois, the state’s senior senator, and the convener of Illinois’s bipartisan congressional delegation.

-Durbin also serves as the Assistant Majority Leader, the second highest ranking position in the Senate.
-Also known as the Majority Whip, Senator Durbin has been elected to this leadership post by his Democratic colleagues every two years since 2006.
+Durbin also serves as the Assistant Democratic Leader, the second highest ranking position in the Senate.
+Also known as the Democratic Whip, Senator Durbin has been elected to this leadership post by his Democratic colleagues every two years since 2006.
 In 2004, he was elected as Minority Whip.
 Durbin is only the fifth Illinois Senator in history to serve as a Senate leader.

 Elected to the U.S. Senate on November 5, 1996, and re-elected in 2002, 2008, and 2014, Durbin fills the seat left vacant by the retirement of his long-time friend and mentor, U.S. Senator Paul Simon.

 Durbin sits on the Senate Judiciary, Appropriations, Foreign Relations and Rules Committees.
 He is the Chairman of the Judiciary Committee’s Subcommittee on the Constitution, Civil Rights and Human Rights and the Appropriations Committee’s Financial Services and General Government subcommittee.

 Senator Durbin makes approximately 50 round trips a year between Washington and Illinois.
 He is married to Loretta Schaefer Durbin.
 Their family consists of three children–Christine (deceased), Paul and Jennifer–as well as three grandchildren, Alex, Ona and Floyd.
 They reside in Springfield.